sprowell/reli/README.md

 Relision is a term rewriting library and REPL.
 Relision is being developed in [Rust][rust].
 The project uses [Semantic Versioning][semantic-version], and is released under the two-clause BSD license (see the License section below).

+> **NOTE**: Development of Relision has restarted with a different design, has also moved elsewhere (at least for now), and is **restricted** until it hits version 1.0.0.
+If you are interested in contributing to Relision, visit the Relision [home page](https://relision.stacyprowell.com).

 ## Acknowledgements